Hummus has always been a staple for me! At one time, I had seven different flavors of hummus in my fridge… Proof right there ➡️.

 When looking into the nutrition facts, I was worried about the fat content of adding Tahini.
 So I did a little research and found that Tahini is actually very much worth the fat and caloric addition!
 Tahini is full of healthy fats, vitamins, minerals, and antioxidants – among many other benefits 3.
 For those many reasons, I would only make sure your tahini is pure from any additives.
 It should only contain pureed sesame seeds.
 Joyva tahini is the brand I use.

 Oil-free Hummus is Cheap & Easy

 Hummus from the store is expensive if you eat it like me.
 If you buy the ingredients it can be far more cost-effective.
 Though tahini is expensive, it goes a long way.
-Mine has been in my fridge for months, and has made many batches of hummus.
+Mine has been in my fridge for months and has made many batches of hummus.
 To reap the best benefit for your wallet, buy a bag of dry beans versus canned.
 You can also cut corners by buying a container of lemon juice instead of fresh lemon.
 However, I don’t advise this.
-Using fresh lemon in recipes, especially this one, makes a big difference.
+Using fresh lemon in recipes, especially this one makes a big difference.
 Fresh lemon just tastes so much better! 🍋

 This recipe is also very easy!
 If the beans are made already, it only takes about ten minutes to make!
-The benefit of having control over what goes into it warrants the small amount of effort, in my opinion. ❤️️
+The benefit of having control over what goes into it warrants a small amount of effort, in my opinion. ❤️️

 Adventurous?
 Add Turmeric!

 Turmeric is an incredible anti-inflammatory herb 4 that has been used in India for thousands of years as a medicinal herb and a culinary spice 5.
 I have been trying to add it to whatever foods and beverages I can to help with my latest running injury!
 I incorporate turmeric in recipes that I don’t mind having a hint of Indian flair.
 It is easily incorporated in smoothies, teas, and kombucha as well.